stephanevez/DMML_Apple/README.md

 *Real or Not?
 NLP with Disaster Tweets: In this project, you are challenged to build a Machine Learning model that can predict which tweets are about a real disaster and which are not.
 The project topic is based around a Kaggle competition.*

-During the whole duration of this project, we were able to sumbmit the predictions of our model on a dedicated platform, AiCrowd.
+During the whole duration of this project, we were able to submit the predictions of our model on a dedicated platform, AiCrowd.
 After that, it was possible to  compare our results with our pairs.

 ## 📅 Agenda